Gofies/GHMS/README.md

 ## Code Quality

-### Linting

-- Linting is enforced for both the frontend and backend.
-Run `make lint-backend` and `make lint-frontend` to ensure your code passes linting checks.

 ### Testing

 - All new code should include unit tests where applicable.
-Run tests locally using `make test` before pushing changes.

 ## CI Pipeline

 Our CI pipeline runs on GitHub Actions.
-Every push to `develop` or `feature/*` branches will trigger:
+Every push or pull to `develop` branch will trigger:

 1. **Build**: The CI will build the Docker containers for the project.
 2. **Install Dependencies**: Dependencies for both frontend and backend will be installed.